tadam313/blog/_posts/2015-10-11-javascript-vararg.md

 ## How ES6 could save us all

 Before this post is over I need to mention a new feature from ES6 which could completely replace my solution: *Destructuring Assignment*.
 Clarification is out of scope now, but you can read more about it [here](http://es6-features.org/#ParameterContextMatching){:target="blank"}.
-Using this solution you can write something like:
+Using this solution we can write something like:

 {% highlight javascript %}
 function makeCoffe({ type = 'latte', strength = 'mild', milk, sugar }) {